-NOTE 6 - Bequests receivable
+NOTE 5 - Bequests receivable

 During the year ended December 31, 2018, the Foundation received notification that they had been named the beneficiary of a bequest of cash and cash equivalents.
-As the amounts to be received are probable and estimable, they are included in unconditional promises to give as of December 31, 2018 in the amount of \$308,342.
+As the amounts to be received were probable and estimable, they are included in unconditional promises to give as of December 31, 2018 in the amount of \$308,342.
+This amount was received during the year ended December 31, 2019.